hvac-io/hvac-io.github.io/_posts/2014-07-01-new-wacnet-release-110.md

-We made the UI nearly identical than Vigilia (the data logging service), which will be more convenient for users of both.
+We made the UI nearly identical to [Vigilia](https://hvac.io/services/vigilia)'s, which will be more convenient for users of both.

 ![Wacnet UI](/images/wacnet-1.1.0-preview1.png "Wacnet UI")